 - Seed funding

 Are you an individual, club, or group interested in learning how to lead meaningful climate justice projects in your community?
-Do you want to learn how to create strong teams that can have an impact on your community?
+Fill out the survey below to indicate your interest in the Y4CJ program and a member of our team will contact you.

 Fill out the Y4CJ Participant Form

-Over the past 3 years, BTCEA staff have created resources designed for our Youth for Climate Action (now Youth for Climate Justice) program.
-We developed these resources based on our previous experience with climate action, organizing, and education, as well as through consultations with diverse youth to identify their needs and the barriers they face.
-These resources aim to address complex environmental and climate issues through a justice lens.
+BTCEA staff have created and cataloged a collection of resources designed specifically for our youth mentorship programs.
+These materials draw on our experience in climate action, community organizing, and education, as well as consultations with diverse youth to better understand their needs and the barriers they face.

-We wanted to share them publicly so youth teams, teachers and individuals could use them to take climate action in their communities.
+We’re sharing these tools publicly so youth teams, educators, and individuals can use them to support meaningful climate action in their own communities.